POS5746/Lab_05/README.md

 - From one of the Godfathers of interaction terms himself: http://mattgolder.com/interactions

-- Very detailed and more rigorous explanation of interactions terms in regression models, along with cool graphics: https://cfss.uchicago.edu/persp013_interaction_terms.html
+- Very detailed and more rigorous explanation of interaction terms in regression models, along with cool graphics: https://cfss.uchicago.edu/persp013_interaction_terms.html

 - How to visualize interactions: